arduino/docs-content/content/learn/05.communication/10.can/can.md

 ## Arduino CAN Pins

 ***Depending on which Arduino board you are using, you will need a transceiver/receiver to read the differential signal properly.
-Check the product page or cheat sheet of the board you are using for more information.***
+Check the product page or User Manual of the board you are using for more information.***

 ## Technical Specifications